 The M.Ed.
 Program consists of 33 credit hours arranged in sequential courses of rotation on a fixed schedule.
 Each course provides a knowledge base and experiences that are applicable to the skills required.
-All courses cover particular competencies required by the Oklahoma Commission on Teacher Preparation (OCTP), National Educational Leadership Preparation (NELP), National Council for the Accreditation of Teacher Education (NCATE), and the Oklahoma Department of Education (OKSDE).
+All courses cover particular competencies required by the Oklahoma Commission on Teacher Preparation (OCTP), National Educational Leadership Preparation (NELP), Council for Accreditation of Educator Preparation (CAEP), formerly NCATE, and the Oklahoma Department of Education (OKSDE).

-The objectives of the M.Ed. program are consistent with the mission of OKWU and the School of Education and Exercise Science.
+The objectives of the M.Ed. program are consistent with the mission of OKWU and the School of Education and Humanities.
 Specifically, Intended Student Learning Outcomes for M.Ed. include: